dat-ecosystem-archive/docs/papers/dat-paper.md

 ```
 message Unhave {
   required uint64 start = 1;
-  optional uint64 length = 2 [default = 1]; // defaults to 1
+  optional uint64 length = 2 [default = 1];
 }
 ```

 ##### Want

 Type 5.
-How you ask the other peer to subscribe you to Have messages for a region of blocks
+How you ask the other peer to subscribe you to Have messages for a region of blocks.
+The `length` value defaults to Infinity or feed.length (if not live).

 ```
 message Want {
   required uint64 start = 1;
-  optional uint64 length = 2; // defaults to Infinity or feed.length (if not live)
+  optional uint64 length = 2;
 }
 ```

 ##### Unwant

 Type 6.
 How you ask to unsubscribe from Have messages for a region of blocks from the other peer.
 You should only Unwant previously Wanted regions, but if you do Unwant something that hasn't been Wanted it won't have any effect.
+The `length` value defaults to Infinity or feed.length (if not live).

 ```
 message Unwant {
   required uint64 start = 1;
-  optional uint64 length = 2; // defaults to Infinity or feed.length (if not live)
+  optional uint64 length = 2;
 }
 ```